 Yes, the quality of the foam is very important.
-The higher the density the firmer the foam.
+High density memory foam is firmer and more supportive.
 Look for about Visco or Density (D) of 40 to 60.
-If the density is not stated or can't be given to you then treat the product with caution.
+If the memory foam density is not stated or can't be given to you then treat the product with caution.
 Cheaper foams are often a low quality and the wrong density making them too hard or too soft, which could be worse for your dog than not doing anything at all.

 Is the depth of the memory foam important?

 Yes, the depth is equally important.
-This is often overlooked, which is a great shame as the benefits will be negated if the foam is not thick enough.
-You need to find out the thickness of the actual memory foam layer on the bed you are planning to purchase.
-If a standard foam base has also been added to the bottom of the bed, which is fine and a good idea for heavier dogs, ask how much of the thickness is actually memory foam and how much is standard foam.
+This can often be overlooked by those who are shopping for new dog beds, which is a great shame as the benefits will be negated if the foam is not thick enough.
+Here at D for Dog we recommend finding out what the thickness is of the actual memory foam layer on the bed you are planning to purchase.
+If you find a memory foam dog bed which has a standard foam base also added to the bottom of the bed, which is fine and a good idea for heavier dogs, ask how much of the thickness is actually memory foam and how much is standard foam.

-Your dog's new memory foam bed should be treated as an investment so it is always a good idea to check whether the bed of your choice comes with an inner liner to protect the foam inside.
-If your dog is elderly or slightly incontinent, has just had any kind of surgery or enjoys wet or muddy walks, you might also like to make sure the inner liner is waterproof.
-A zipped outer cover is also a must, as you can't put memory foam in your washing machine.
+A new memory foam dog bed should be treated as an investment so it is always a good idea to check whether the bed of your choice comes with an inner liner to protect the memory foam inside.
+If your dog is elderly or slightly incontinent, has just had surgery or enjoys wet and muddy walks, you might want to consider a waterproof dog bed.
+You can either buy a waterproof dog bed or you can ensure that the inner lining of the cushion cover is waterproof.
+Here at D for Dog we recommend ensuring that you have a zipped out cover for the dog bed, as you cannot put the memory foam in the washing machine.

 Crumb or solid foam?

-Solid foam and crumb each have their benefits.
+Both solid foam and crumb foam have their benefits.
 A quality crumb filling is good at trapping pockets of air.
 This increases the volume without increasing the density and helps regulate temperature and eliminate uncomfortable hot spots.
-It's an affordable option for a dog who has no issues but solid memory foam has more orthopaedic benefits and offers much more comfort.
+Crumb foam is an affordable option for a dog who has no medical issues whereas solid memory foam has more orthopaedic benefits and offers much more comfort.

 - Memory foam depth of about 10cm (for the average dog)